SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_2/Activity_2.md/BMI.md

+# Problem Statement
-Make a program that calculates the Body Mass Index (BMI) of a person and determine whether the person is in normal weight, under weight or over weight.
-BMI is calculated as (BMI = w/h*h).
+The program calculates the Body Mass Index (BMI) of a person and determines if the person is underweight, normal weight, or overweight.

-The problem needs weight and height as an input.
-The output will be BMI.

-The algorithm would be:

- step 1- start

-step 2 - Accept the number for how many people it is going to work
+## Problem analysis
+* The user should enter both weight and height and the number of people he/she want to calculate for.
+* The output willbe the BMI and the category the person falls into.

+## Steps
+1. **Start**

+2. **Accept the number of people** to process.

+3. For each person:
-step 3 - Accept weight in kilograms and height in meters
+   - **Accept weight** in kilograms and **height** in meters.

+4. **Validate the input**:
+   - If the input is valid (greater than zero and numeric), proceed to step 5.
-step 4 - check whether the input is valid or invalid ( if input is lessthan or equal to zero ,characters or symbols)
+   - If the input is invalid (less than or equal to zero, or a non-numeric value), print "Invalid input" and skip to the next person.

-   4.1 - if it is valid, goto step 5

-   4.2 - if it is invalid, print invalid input and goto step 10

-step 5- calculate BMI as weight/(height*height)

-step 6- check the BMI

-    6.1- if BMI is lessthan 18.5 ,it is underweight

-    6.2- if it is greaterthan or equal to 18.5 and lessthan 25, it is normal weight

-step 7- check the BMI

-     7.1- if BMI is greaterthan or equal to 25, it is overweight

-step 8- print the BMI
+5. **Calculate BMI**:
+   - BMI = weight / (height * height)

+6. **Determine weight category**:
+   - If BMI < 18.5, print "Underweight".
+   - If 18.5 ≤ BMI < 25, print "Normal weight".
+   - If BMI ≥ 25, print "Overweight".

+7. **Print the BMI** value and category.

-Step 9- continue the execution until the number entered is reached
+8. Repeat steps 3 to 7 until the number of people entered is reached.

-step 10- Stop
+9. **Stop**